 vi) Bug Spray – during the night, you won’t be in control of whether windows or doors are open.
 If you don’t want to get bitten then I’d suggest taking a small spray.

 You won’t always be able to get access to a plug in your Albergue, so I would highly recommend taking a spare battery pack for charging your phone on the go.
+A long charging cable can also come in handy.
 I also took wireless headphones – this may not be for everyone, but I found these invaluable for listening to podcasts during long days on the trails and for blocking out noise at night in the Albergue.
-This is one of he most important Camino de Santiago ladies packing advice.
+A travel adaptor is also required, unless you already have European plugs.
+Or, if you just have your phone charger with you you can buy a European plug for that.

 Handy Bits and Pieces